 Soul Fire Farm, cofounded by author, activist, and farmer Leah Penniman, is committed to ending racism and injustice in our food system.
 Through programs such as the Black-Indigenous Farmers Immersion, a sliding-scale farmshare CSA, and Youth Food Justice leadership training, Soul Fire Farm is part of a global network of farmers working to increase farmland stewardship by people of color, restore Afro-indigenous farming practices, and end food apartheid.
 And now, with the new book Farming While Black, Soul Fire Farm extends that work by offering the first comprehensive manual for African-heritage people ready to reclaim our rightful place of dignified agency in the food system.
 Join us to learn how you too can be part of the movement for food sovereignty and help build a food system based on justice, dignity, and abundance for all members of our community.

 Where: Dr. Wesley Grant Sr. Southside Center, 285 Livingston St, Asheville, NC 28801

 When: Friday, March 6, 2020, 5:30-8:30pm

 Cost: $5 to $25 sliding scale.
 Any amount paid over $25 will be donated to a Southern Appalachian reparations project listed on the Soul Fire Farm Reparations Map.

 Childcare: Provided by the Dr. Wesley Grant Sr. Southside Center, for children ages potty trained and over.
 Please indicate you would like to have childcare on your registration form.
 Children under potty trained age can attend with their parents.

-Food: Full dinner will be sold on-site, and light snacks will be provided.
-Details coming soon.
+Food: Full dinner will be sold on-site starting at 5PM thanks to Swan Boat and Cecelia’s Kitchen, and light snacks will be provided.